 They are both large cities that I had not heard of before.
 Vijayawada is 1.1 million people.
 Visakhapatnam is 1.7 million and is situated on the coast of the Bay of Bengal.
 There are huge shipbuilding works here in Visakhapatnam.

-We plan to be here two nights with a Kingdom of God seminar in Visakhapatnam and another in a smaller place called Anapalii.
+We plan to be here two nights with a Kingdom of God seminar in Visakhapatnam and another in a smaller place called Anakapalli.

 We arrived at Ezekiel’s and were warmly met.
-His wife’s name is Malika, his daughter is Jesmina and his son is Simon.
+His wife’s name is Malika, his daughter is Jemima and his son is Simon.
 We visited.
 They said that they would serve a “light lunch.”
 It was anything but.
 They had delicious chicken, rice, salad, naan bread and ice cream.

 Malika works at the shipyards as an engineer.

 We decided to do a podcast and did one for 20 minutes.
 It should be interesting particularly to those who knew Ezekiel from ABC days because we did it from Ezekiel’s home where he talks about his life and his family’s life.